Note: This itinerary is subject to change due to availability and local conditions at the time of departure.

 Florence to Rome

-Head from Florence to Rome by bus.
+Head from Florence to Rome by bus with your group.

 Meals included: Breakfast & Dinner